-Students and Academic Testing
+New Students and Academic Testing

-Students transferring in to Franklin School will be given a Woodcock Johnson Academic test to determine their current grade level ability.
-In some cases this case will be given before a child's grade placement is determined.
+Students transferring in to Franklin School will be given a Woodcock Johnson Academic test or a grade level academic test to determine their current grade level ability.
+In some cases this test will be given before a child's grade placement is determined.
 In other cases the test may be given during the course of the school year so that teachers can have as much information as possible about a child's academic ability.
 Any psychological tests not including a Woodcock Johnson Skills Test would require parent permission before a test could be administered.